Digital Marketing Trends to Watch in 2017

 Content is no longer king, at least not the written kind.
 Video content is highly appealing to young, mobile audiences who are ready to move beyond reading.
 In 2017, modern audiences enjoy short videos that are clever, engaging and well produced.

 In the end, 2017 will be a strong continuation of 2016 in terms of online marketing.
-Innovation will be firmly centered around the five aforementioned trends, and audiences will be more likely to enjoy marketing experiences.
+Innovation has been strongly centered around the five aforementioned trends, and audiences will be more likely to enjoy marketing experiences.